 Designed by architect Edward Anderson, the North Visitors’ Center was built in 1963 to welcome visitors to Temple Square arriving from the north side of the block.
 During its duration, the North Visitors’ Center hosted art exhibits, exhibits about the Church and film experiences.

-For more than a half-century, an 11-foot statue of Jesus Christ has served as the centerpiece.
+For nearly a half-century, an 11-foot statue of Jesus Christ has served as the centerpiece.
 It is a replica created in the 1950s of the original Christus made by sculptor Bertel Thorvaldsen and found in The Church of Our Lady in Copenhagen, Denmark.
 And it’s the first of a number of similar replica statues the Church has placed in visitors’ centers and other locations worldwide.

 Crafted from Italian white marble, the statue of the Savior with outstretched arms was featured in the second-floor rotunda, in front of 46-foot-high walls painted with a 166-foot mural of heaven and earth.
 The stars in the rotunda replicate how the sky looked in the Northern Hemisphere at midnight April 6, 1830 — the date The Church of Jesus Christ of Latter-day Saints was organized.

 The Christus statue will be removed and placed in storage for conservation.
 It will be reinstalled on Temple Square at the end of the renovation process.